Adding a Tag Group

 -

-Description - Enter a description in the text entry field to distinguish this specific tag.
+Description: Enter a description to distinguish this specific tag.

 -

-Click Apply to save your settings, then Close to return to the Workbench.
-Your Tag Group will be added to the Project Explorer.
+- When finished, click Apply to save your settings, and then Close to return to Workbench.
+Your tag group will be added to the Project Explorer tree structure.

 See Also: